alexfernandez/alexfernandez.github.io/2016/get-ahead-of-the-curve.md

 Now let us consider the next step.
-You have been in the industry for a few years, you want to become a better developer.
+You have been in the industry for a few years, and you want to become a better developer.

-At this delicate juncture we must search our souls once more.
+At this delicate juncture we must search our souls once again.
 Do you have the level of devotion needed to be, not just a regular software developer, but a really good one?